 Note: FILM 352: When on appropriate topic.

 Total Credit Hours: 19-20

 Note: The interdisciplinary courses have prerequisites, which may need to be met, or in some cases, it is possible to enroll by consent if requested.
-See advisor.
+See program director.